c-streams/Pneumonia/README.md

 ### Artificial Intelligence as Clinical Decision Support Systems

 Artificial intelligence (AI) has the potential to revolutionize the field of radiology and transform image based medical diagnostics and treatment.
 Currently, it can take some time to diagnose pneumonia.
 A doctor will examine the patient for outward symptoms and take a chest X-ray.
 If there is fluid or congestion a radiologist can diagnose pneumonia and might order further tests to identify the cause.
 The type of pneumonia can sometimes be determined from the X-ray.
 Without getting into the medical details, the differences are subtle, which is why further tests are usually performed to determine the right treatment.
 With additional tests, the diagnostic process gets bogged down.
-There is therefore value in automating part of this diagnostic process by eliminating the need for additional tests to speed up time to diagnosis, allow doctors to quickly treat their patients.
+In addition, the process can be slowed down simply by the limited number of doctors available, which is most true in parts of the world with the highest rates of pneumonia.
+There is therefore value in automating part of this diagnostic process to speed up time to diagnosis, allow doctors to quickly treat their patients.
 Machine learning models are able to pick up on these subtle differences to identify the presence of pneumonia and its likely cause.
 Interpretability and reliability, however, remain challenges for such AI diagnostic systems [2].
 These challenges notwithstanding, these systems can still play an important role as a support system for human experts in expediting disease screening processes and serving as a second opinion (Figure 2).

 <img src="https://github.com/c-streams/Pneumonia/blob/master/images/ai.png">